Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `screenshot_page(self, file=None, full=False)`
 Take a screenshot.
-This does not work on Windows unless experimental mode is enabled.
+On Windows, this method requires experimental mode to be enabled.
-This command should be used with care, particularily if `full` is set to True, as large documents can result in very large images that take a long time to create and use large amounts of memory.
+This command should be used with care, particularily if `full` is set to True, as large documents can result in very large images that take a long time to create and consume large amounts of memory.

 Parameters
 * **file** *(string)* - Specifies the file path to save the screenshot to.
 If None, the image is not saved to the disk.